akira-l/VrR-VG/README.md

 For single instance annotations, the xml files contains classes names, ground truth bounding boxes, attributes, etc.

 For inter-instance annotations, the xml files containts relation data, subject id and object id.

+To re-implement performance of scene graph generation methods in our dataset.
+You need to convert the data to fit the different dataloaders in methods.

+For example, in neural-motifs, you should allocate relationships to labeled classes, and change the visual_genome.py file.